openqasm/qe-qasm/README.md

 and a simple CLI tool [QasmParser](./examples/QasmParser/) for demonstrations and testing.

-These libraries can be used to work on further development of a fully functional OpenQASM 3.0 Compiler.
-In particular, it is used by the [qe-compiler](https://github.com/openqasm/qe-compiler) to parse OpenQASM 3 source files.
+These libraries can be used to work on further development of a fully functional OpenQASM 3 compiler.
+In particular, the library is used by the [qe-compiler](https://github.com/openqasm/qe-compiler) to parse OpenQASM 3 source files to MLIR.

 ## Contents
 - [qe-qasm](#qe-qasm)